Byankarg3/Zen-Sushi-site/README.md

 ## 🔧 Features

 - Clean layout with sushi-themed design
-- Responsive design (optional based on your styling)
 - JavaScript file included for basic interactivity

 ## 🧠 What I Learned